Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 ![card-view](../docassets/images/document-list-card-view.png)

 ### Custom Empty content template

-You can add a template that will be shown when there are no results in your datatable:
+You can add a template that will be shown when there are no rows in your datatable:

 ```html
 <adf-datatable